singer-io/getting-started/SPEC.md

 to pull data from the source.
 Typically this will include the credentials for the API or data source.

+#### Examples

+The format of the configuration will vary by streamer.
+For many sources, the configuration may just be a single value like an API key.
+This should still be encoded as JSON.
+For example:

 ```json
 {
   "api_key" : "ABC123ASDF5432"